 An electric toothbrush is the most effective type of toothbrush available.
-We highly recommend this type of toothbrush.
-If you do not have an electric toothbrush, we suggest using a soft bristled toothbrush and a waterpik.
+We highly recommend this type of toothbrush and provide all of our patients with an electric toothbrush at their initial appointment with us.

 - Brush in small circles above, on top of and below the braces